-5) Kshil Gajadhur - Head of Operations
+3) Kshil Gajadhur - Head of Operations

 Kshil started his career in 2002 with Kolos.
 He studied at the University of Limoges in France.
 He holds a "Bac +3 in Licence Professionnelle d'électronique, d'optique de télécommunication et systèmes radio fréquence".
-He has held different roles within the company and was promoted to the post of Technical Manager in May 2016 and currently, he hold the post of Head of Operation.
+He has held different roles within the company and was promoted to the post of Technical Manager in May 2016 and currently, he holds the post of Head of Operations.

-Sean Andre - Sales and Marketing Manager
+4) Sean Andre - Head of Sales & Marketing

 Sean André holds a Bachelor of Arts Undergraduate Degree in Graphic Design and Creative Advertising from Charles Telfair Institute (Curtin University, Australia) and graduated with a Master's in Marketing from Paris Dauphine University, France in 2020.
 Sean started his career in Graphic Design and shifted to Sales and Marketing in 2018.
-He joined started his career at Gamma Materials in 2016 and held different roles between Marketing, Communication, Events and Sales before joining Kolos Cement Limited in 2018 as Sales Supervisor.
-In 2020, he was appointed Sales and Marketing Manager.
+He joined started his career at Gamma Materials in 2016 and held different roles between Marketing, Communication, Events and Sales before joining Kolos Cement Ltd in 2018 as Sales Supervisor.
+In 2020, he was appointed Sales and Marketing Manager before being promoted as Head of Sales & Marketing.